kenglish95/kenglish95.github.io/_pages/cv.md

 2020-on going    |Q-Step Graduate Teaching Assistant: University of Glasgow
 -----------------|---------------------------------------------------------------------------
 &nbsp;           | The undergraduate Q-Step program provides social science students with advanced                            quantitative methods training.
 My main responsibility as a GTA us running supervised labs                   over Zoom focused on using R to run a variety of quantitative tests.
-I also troubleshoot any issues students are having over email or zoom and provide feedback on their assessments
+I also troubleshoot                    any issues students are having over email or zoom and provide feedback on their                             assessments.

 Nov 2018-Feb 2019|Consultant: Scottish Human Rights Commission
 -----------------|---------------------------------------------------------------------------
 &nbsp;           |As a consultant for the SHRC I was tasked with refining and applying the Commission’s                       Quality of Participation indicator for the national budget process.

 Jul 2018-Nov 2018|Open Budget Survey Intern: Scottish Human Rights Commission
 -----------------|---------------------------------------------------------------------------
 &nbsp;           |As the Open Budget Survey intern, I was responsible for carrying out a small scale, mixed                   methods research project, designed to develop human rights indicators that can be used                      comparatively, globally.
-My three main responsibilities were: exploring the feasibility of Scotland's involvement in the OBS, taking lived experience and translating this into indicators that can then be measured and providing indicators that can be peer reviewed by international allies
+My three main responsibilities were: exploring the feasibility of                   Scotland's involvement in the OBS, taking lived experience and translating this into                        indicators that can then be measured and
+                  providing indicators that can be peer reviewed by international allies

 Nov 2016-Jun 2018|Data Intern: University of Glasgow
 -----------------|---------------------------------------------------------------------------